G-ier/ml-open-collection/README.md

 2. Adjust `max_length` for different context requirements
 3. Modify pooling strategy for specific use cases

+**Core ML Algorithms:**
+1. Modify dataset generation functions for your specific data
+2. Experiment with different optimization algorithms and learning rates
+3. Add regularization techniques for improved generalization
+4. Implement additional evaluation metrics for your use case

 ## 📁 Project Structure

 ```